asotolongo/msmov/README.md

 ## msmov

-msmov is a PostgreSQL module to migrate from MSSQL to PostgreSQL using  foreign data wrapper `tds_fdw``, this module is composed of two components (schemas) :
+msmov is a PostgreSQL module to facilitate migration from MSSQL to PostgreSQL using  foreign data wrapper `tds_fdw``, this module is composed of two components (schemas) :

 * msmov function:  Functions to perform the migration from MSSQL (schema msmov)
 * mssql function and operators:  Functions and operator with MSSQL compatibility (schema mssql)